apondlife/discone/notes/wip.md

 # bugs/problems
 - character jumps twice on short steps with single input (probably because of the buffer)
 - grip pulls you over corners weirdly (on the frame collision misses) (should it pull you towards the hit point?)
-- cant let go of all when pulling back
+- cant let go of wall when pulling back

 # surface
-- move friction into surface system?
-  - need to approach integration more holistically
-  - ground velocity vs. surface velocity (friction on walls? and jumping?)
-  - wall slide as floating state in movement?

 - upwards/downwards upgrip?

 - unrealized motion (minmove) be converted into inertia?